verhas/BLOG/exception_no_stack/ARTICLE.md

 }
 ```

-Whe a code throws a checked exception, for example `Exception` then passing it to `throwSneaky()` will fool the
+When a code throws a checked exception, for example `Exception` then passing it to `throwSneaky()` will fool the
 compiler.
 The compiler will look at the declaration of the static method and cannot decide if the `Throwable` it throws
 is checked or not.
 That way it will not require the declaration of the exception in the throwing method.